 Making friends as an adult can be compared to pulling teeth, as many people live by mantras such as “no new friends” or “you can’t sit with us,” which have caused most adults in their 20s and even 30s, to remain hidden in their shells, lacking the necessary skills to form valuable friendships with others.
 With many people, particularly the young, or Generation Z, becoming more interested in trending on social media, the concept of valuable friendship is frequently called into question.

 This was not the case when I was an older adolescent about to start college.
-Before I knew it, I wathrown into a country that was very different from where I was from.
+Before I knew it, I was thrown into a country that was very different from where I was from.
 Finding myself in this foreign land compelled me to latch unto a group of young ladies who have now become a permanent part of my life.
 We were all Nigerians living as foreigners in a foreign country.

 It is easier to form bonds with your own people when you are away from home, because they present you with something familiar.
 When you are in your own Country, surrounded by your own people, you tend to take them for granted.
 For some reason, I didn’t have a lot of American or foreign friends who weren’t African – believe me, I’m not racist.
 It just happened to be that way.